pydicom/pydicom/doc/tutorials/contributing_code.rst

      may also be helpful

-   In the worst-case scenario, if you can't figure out how to write a test for something, then once you've created a pull-request add a comment asking for help.
+   In the worst-case scenario, if you can't figure out how to write a test for something, then once you've created a pull-request (to be discussed a bit later) add a comment asking for help.

 Since we haven't made any modification to the actual source code, when we run the tests we should get a failure::